typelevel/cats/docs/src/main/tut/invariantmonoidal.md

   }
 ```

-Given an instance of `InvariantMonoidal` for `Semigroup`, we are able to combine existing `Semigroup` instances to form a new `Semigroup` by using the `Catesian` syntax:
+Given an instance of `InvariantMonoidal` for `Semigroup`, we are able to combine existing `Semigroup` instances to form a new `Semigroup` by using the `Cartesian` syntax:

 ```tut:silent
 import cats.std.all._